Population synthesis of double neutron stars: Results

+In order to quantify which model of the distribution in the $P-\dot P$ best describes the data we calculate the likelihood of each model given the data from Table \ref{pulsobswlas}.
+We define the likelihood as :

+where $P_k$ and $\dot{P}_k$ are the spin period and its derivative values for the k-th real observed pulsar (see Table \ref{pulsobswlas}) and $f$ is the probability density defined by Equation \ref{fij} in Section \ref{popnappdot}.
+We use two sets of data to calculate the likelihood: the first set excludes both J0737-3039 A and B as their orbital period is in the range prohibited by one of our selection effects (see Section \ref{radgw}).
+Another special case we exclude is the B2127+11C pulsar as it probably had a different dynamical history and does not provide good constraints on the models; the second set does not contain J0737-3039 B, which is no longer visible, and B2127+11C for the same reason as above.
+The latter comparison includes J0737-3039 A as we argue that the selection effect based on the orbital period is not significant.

-In all three comparisons in Table~\ref{porow} the model APD05 best fits the data.
-This is a model with the propeller effect taken into account and with increased mass scale for the magnetic field decay.
-The models with the standard value lead to too small magnetic field of the synthetic sample.
-Increasing the magnetic field mass decay scale $\Delta M_d$ leads to smaller decay of the field. and therefore better agreement with the data.
-Also the models with full recycling are very far from the observations since they predict the population of pulsars in binaries with spin periods below $20$ms.
+Likelihood values are presented in Table \ref{like}.
+In both comparisons with observations, the model HP and APD05 are the two best models.
+The HP model predicts a very unusual shape of the $P-\dot{P}$ distribution, even though it has a high likelihood.
+Another argument against this model is the distribution of chirp masses, see Section \ref{expected_masses}.
+Therefore we will focus on the APD05 as our best model.
+This is a model with the inefficient propeller effect taken into account and with increased mass scale for the magnetic field decay.
+The models with the standard value lead to too weak magnetic field of the synthetic sample.
+Increasing the magnetic field mass decay scale $\Delta M_d$ leads to a smaller decay of the field during accretion and therefore a better agreement with the data.
+The models with full recycling are very far from the observations since they predict the population of pulsars in binaries with spin periods below $20$ms. The models with very long timescales of the field decay have formally $-\inf$ likelihood as some of the pulsars fall into bins with no simulated pulsars.
+We have verified that the results are not very sensitive to the number and size of the bins chosen in for the $P- \dot P$ diagram by repeating the likelihood analysis with different values of this parameters.

+We think that this method provides a reasonable quantitative comparison between models and observations.
+In our case it is somewhat limited by the small sample of observed DNSs.
+For other synthetic population it could prove more useful.